Winter wouldn’t be complete without a steaming glass of mulled wine, but what you’ll be drinking depends on where you are

 French Vin Chaud

 Like their Continental neighbours, French vin chaud (hot wine) recipes vary from home to home.
 Most blends consist of a mixture of red wine, orange and cinnamon, sweetened with honey or sugar.
-It’s most often made in the traditional method, but you can also let the spices soak in wine for a few days, then gently warm the liquid over low heat for 20 minutes before serving.
+While most people gently heat all the ingredients together, some families prefer to let the spices soak in wine for a few days, then gently warm the liquid over low heat for 20 minutes before serving.

 Our Favourite Version of Mulled Wine

 Having tried several versions, our favourite mulled wine recipe is from Mary Berry, the acclaimed British food writer and TV presenter.
-Check out her version and a few other versions on this BBC page.
-Let the wonderful smell of mulled wine fill your lovely home tonight.
+Check out her version and a few other versions on this BBC page, and let the wonderful smell of mulled wine fill your lovely home tonight.

 If you liked this article, you might also like:

 This article was initially published in December 2018 and updated on 12/12/2019.